 Barbudans call this bird the ‘Man O’ War’ for good reason.
 When hunting for food, two or more Frigate birds will gang up and cruise until they find a slower-flying bird that has just caught a fish.
 One Frigate peels off to chase the quarry, sometimes capsizing the victim in flight.
 When the terrorised bird drops its prize – or disgorges the partly digested morsel from its gullet – one of the other Frigates snares the second-hand titbit even before it hits the water.
 Second only to a Frigate Bird’s concern for food is its interest in the opposite sex.
 Barbuda’s amorous pirates start mating in September, when the males find new mates and set up home.
 Groups of posturing males inflate their huge scarlet neck pouches and sit on their chosen nest site until an unattached female passes by.
 Then the males all go into action, quivering their outstretched wings, waving their heads back and forth, and drumming their beaks to attract attention, a noise you will hear from your boat.
 The chicks are hatched onto a nest of twigs balanced precariously on the mangrove and they must learn to fly from there.
 Barbudan fishermen tell stories of lifting a bird up out of the water into the air to save it from drowning, but once they are up there is no stopping them.

-Look up almost anywhere in Barbuda and you will see these beautiful and prehistoric looking birds soaring above you.
-Note – this area is a protected conservation area of special interest and as such all visitors must comply with local regulations and must use a Barbudan boat to visit the birds.
+Look up almost anywhere in Barbuda and you will see these beautiful and prehistoric-looking birds soaring above you.
+Note – this area is a protected conservation area of special interest and as such all visitors must comply with local regulations.
+It is forbidden by the Barbuda Council to use your own dinghy to enter this protected area on Barbuda.
+A small payment of $5 usd must be paid by ALL VISITORS, which is used for the upkeep.
+Please pay this before you go at the Fisheries building.
+You must only visit the sanctuary in a Barbudan boat, listed under tours.
 Anyone found breaching these regulations will be reported to the police, removed from the sanctuary and is likely to be prosecuted.
-The local cost of a visit in a Barbudan boat is currently US$50 per boat of four people, plus US$12 for each person above that number and a Council entry fee of $5.
+The local cost of a visit in a Barbudan boat is currently US$50 per boat of four people, plus US$12 for each person above that number and the Council entry fee.